Putrajaya Monorail

 The Putrajaya Monorail is an incomplete monorail system in Putrajaya, Malaysia.
-Construction has been stalled since 2004, and while revivals have been proposed periodically, as of 2024 there are no plans to revive the project.
+Construction has been stalled since 2004, and while revivals have been proposed periodically, as of 2026, the government confirmed there are no plans to revive the project due to feasibility constraints.

 Putrajaya was originally planned to include a light rail system, but plans were changed, and a monorail plan was selected instead, after the construction of tunnels for aforementioned system began.

 It called for two sublines; Line 1, which is a 12 km monorail route with 17 stations and Line 2, which is a 6 km monorail route with 6 stations.
 In 2019, the government proposed a new light rapid transit (LRT) system may be built to revive the incomplete monorail project.

 The monorail will include the Monorail Suspension Bridge, currently incomplete, and the Putra Bridge.

 The monorail line would allow transfers to the existing KLIA Transit, connecting to Kuala Lumpur and Kuala Lumpur International Airport, and the now opened MRT Putrajaya line at Putrajaya Sentral station.
 The project originally cost RM400 million.